 - 35.9% with an income under $15,000 lost all their teeth.

 - 6.7% with an income over $50,000 lost all their teeth.

 Although age itself is not the sole determinant of a person’s oral health, certain illnesses, diseases, and conditions that come with aging can be.
 For instance, arthritis or other upper-body mobility issues can make it hard for people to brush and floss.
 Dementia can affect oral health habits, and according to the statistics above income and education level.
 Learn more about dental health changes with age.

 Seniors have a harder time getting regular dental visits

 People ages sixty and above should be especially diligent regarding their oral health.
 Good oral hygiene is a must.
 At a minimum they should brush twice a day, floss, use an anti-bacterial mouth rinse.
 They should also visit their dentists for dental preventative care regularly.
 Seniors tend to have more dental problems if their oral hygiene declines with arthritis related dexterity issues.
 Regular visits are beneficial even if you wear dentures.
 A poorly fitted denture can cause many other oral health issues including oral cancer.

 Learn more about the dental problems of seniors

-Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.